 I am a passionate teacher with over a decade of experience, an award-winning published composer, and an acclaimed arranger whose works are performed worldwide.
 But above all, I consider myself a harpist.
 What began as my childhood hobby, has evolved into a multifaceted career guided by my mission to reintroduce this ancient instrument to a modern world, and to challenge any misconceptions of what a harpist looks like or what the harp can do.
 Keep reading to learn more about my musical journey…

-I am a freelance harpist based in Chicago, Illinois with regional principal harp credits that include Dubuque Symphony, Lakeview Orchestra, Evanston Symphony, Park Ridge Civic Orchestra, Lake Shore Symphony, Music Theater Works, and many more.
-From 2014 to 2020, as resident principal harpist of DePaul University, I performed full-time in the school’s orchestral, opera, and choral ensembles.
+I am a freelance harpist based in Chicago, Illinois with regional principal harp credits that include Dubuque Symphony, Lakeview Orchestra, Evanston Symphony, South Bend Symphony, LaCrosse Symphony, Park Ridge Civic Orchestra, Lake Shore Symphony, Music Theater Works, and many more.
+Since 2014, as resident principal harpist of DePaul University, I have performed full-time in the school’s orchestral, opera, and choral ensembles.
 I have also performed extensively with the Civic Orchestra of Chicago as a recurring guest since 2014, where I’ve had the honor of working with such esteemed conductors as Riccardo Muti, Ken-David Masur, Nicholas Kraemer, and Sir Andrew Davis.
 My career highlights include performing alongside the brilliant writer and comedian Jenny Slate; a concert with New World Symphony conducted by one of my favorite living composers, John Adams; and an incredibly transformative summer as harp fellow at Tanglewood Music Center, where I played under the baton of world-renowned conductors like Christoph von Dohnányi, Raphael Frühbeck de Burgos, Michael Tilson Thomas, Robert Spano, and Christian Macelaru, and also premiered one of the last works composed by the great Elliot Carter.

 I have appeared as featured soloist in performances of W.A.
 Mozart’s Concerto for Flute and Harp in C major, William Grant Still’s Ennanga, and Maurice Ravel’s Introduction and Allegro.
 I can be heard on the 2012 Grammy-nominated recording of David Maslanka’s Symphony No. 4 with Northwestern University’s Symphonic Wind Ensemble, conducted by Dr. Mallory Thompson.
 As a historical harpist, I have performed continuo on Baroque triple harp for DePaul University’s productions of Claudio Monteverdi’s operas, L’Orfeo (1607) and L’incoronazione di Poppea (1642), and Francesco Cavalli’s L’Egisto (1643).
 I have also been a guest speaker at harp conferences across North America, including the 42nd American Harp Society National Conference in Atlanta 2016, the 11th World Harp Congress in Vancouver 2011, and the 2010 Boston Harp Festival.